stachu540/HiRezAPI/README.md

 }
 ```

+For some more detail's, check out [source documentation](https://stachu540.github.io/HiRezAPI/).

 ## Question and suggestions
 Any more questions or some suggestions changes are welcome.
 Don't be shy, just open your [Issues](https://github.com/stachu540/HiRezAPI/issues) if you have some problem.
 [Pull Request's](https://github.com/stachu540/HiRezAPI/pulls) and any other contribution are welcome.